Dynamic Decision-Making under Model Misspecification: A Stochastic Stability Approach: Introduction

-The remainder of the paper is organised as follows.
-Section 2 presents the genereal model setup.
-Section 3 provides the complete analysis of two-arm and two-model cases.
-Section 4 introduces the general framework for multi-model setting.
-Section 5 discusses some possible extensions.
-Section 6 concludes and provides some future directions.
-The proofs of the main results are provided in the Appendix.
+The remainder of the paper is organized as follows.
+Section~2 presents the general model setup.
+Section~3 provides the complete analysis of the two-arm, two-model case, including regret implications and a dynamic pricing illustration.
+Section~4 develops the general stochastic-stability framework for finite model classes.
+Section~5 concludes.
+Proofs, additional examples, and simulation details are in the Appendix.